1. Congenital Muscular Torticollis

 3. Klippel-Feil Syndrome

 This condition is present from birth.
-Klippel-Feil Syndrome causes a baby’s head to tilt as a result of a fusion of two or more cervical (neck) vertebrae.
+If your baby keeps tilting their head to one side, they may have Klippel-Feil Syndrome which is the result of a fusion of two or more cervical (neck) vertebrae.
 Children with Klippel-Feil syndrome may have a short, broad neck, low hairline and very restricted neck movement.
+If you’re not sure about your newborn’s head, please read 5 things about your newborn’s head that are completely normal.

 Treatment is the same for both congenital and acquired torticollis.
 It involves some simple stretching exercises to ease the short and cramped muscle.
 These exercises can be done at home, and you can take a look at our guide for 5 Exercises to Improve Torticollis.
-It can be distressing for parents to see their baby’s head tilt and having to perform these improvement exercises on their child; contact a paediatric physiotherapist, osteopath or chiropractor for extra support and guidance.
+It can be distressing for parents to see their baby tipping their head to one side and having to perform these improvement exercises; contact a paediatric physiotherapist, osteopath or chiropractor for extra support and guidance.

 For most babies, torticollis isn’t painful, just uncomfortable when it comes to neck movements.
 However, it does need to be treated early in order to prevent any long term problems for your baby.
 Such long term problems include having less control of their head, delays in walking or sitting, poor balance, and problems feeding.